DonP1r3lly/ESP32/README.md

 5. Disconnect the board from the computer and reconnect it to the computer or a power source.

+# LICENSE:
+This software is free to distribute, modify and use with the condition that credit is provided to the creator (@DonP1r3lly) and is not for commercial use.

+# DISCLAIMER:
+This program is used for educational and ethical purposes only.
+I take no responsibility for any damages caused from using this program.
+By downloading and using this software, you agree that you take full responsibility

 6. From your mobile phone, turn on the Wi-Fi and connect to the network named "ESP32_AP" with the password: password123.
 Once connected, open the mobile browser and enter the following address: 192.168.4.1.
 You will establish communication with the device, allowing you to perform network scans.

 Enjoy.